Home Field Advantage? Analyzing the World Cup 2026 Paths for USA, Mexico, and Canada

 This is one of the highest-probability matchups in our entire dataset.
 The bracket seems designed to pit the Group G winner (likely Belgium) against the Group D winner.
 For US fans, this brings back painful memories of the 2014 Round of 16 thriller where Tim Howard made 16 saves in a heartbreaking loss.
 In 2026, the US might get their chance for revenge on home turf.

 Mexico's path is fascinating.
-As the top seed in Group A, El Tri would expect to win the group and play in Mexico City (Match 79).
-However, our simulation data tells a different story.
+As the top seed in Group A, El Tri is projected to win the group and play in Mexico City (Match 79).

-If Canada can overcome South Korea, the road gets significantly harder.
-The data projects a likely matchup in Houston (Match 90) against a European powerhouse.
+If Canada can navigate the Round of 32, the road gets significantly harder.
+The data projects likely matchups against European powerhouses.

 Summary: The Likely Host Schedule